 Medical and healthcare insurance is a necessity for many caregivers and home health aides.
 However, some employees forget to take this into consideration when evaluating home care agencies and their benefits provided.
 For those that need it, be sure to ask your home healthcare employer the following questions:

 These are all very important questions that potential caregivers and home health aides should be asking.
 To begin, some home care agencies don’t offer any medical insurance at all.
 For those that do, the plans available, costs associated, and eligibility period can vary wildly.
-At Chosen Family Home Care, healthcare insurance is available to its full-time caregivers and employees starting after just 90 days.
+At Chosen Family Home Care, healthcare insurance is available to its full-time caregivers and employees starting after just 30 days.
+The best part is, our caregivers working 30 hours or more can pick a healthplan that costs as little as $0!
+That means the company contributes up to 100 percent of the health plan premium.

 Authorized overtime pay